albusfangautonomy/control_notes/notes/frequency-response.md

 $$

 **Intuition** Fourier Transform converts a time-domain $$\bar{x}(t)$$ to frequency domain $$X(f)$$.
 This investigates how much of this specific frequency exists in the signal.

-Fourier Transform returns a complex number.
+Fourier Transform returns a **complex number**:
-1. The magnitude of this number denotes how strong that frequency is in the signal
+1. The **magnitude** of this number denotes how strong that frequency is in the signal
-2. The angle of the complex number signifies the phase offset of that frequency - i.e., where that sine wave starts relative to time zero.
+2. The **angle** of the complex number signifies the phase offset of that frequency - i.e., where that sine wave starts relative to time zero.

 ---